 - A. Damage to non-conforming use structure.
 Any non-conforming building, other than single family and two-family dwellings, and related accessory structures, damaged more than fifty percent (50%) of its then fair market value above the foundations at the time of the damage by fire, wind, flood, explosion, earthquake, war, riot, act-of-God or man shall not be reconstructed and used as before such calamity.
 However, if the building is less than 50% damaged it may be reconstructed or used provided that such reconstruction or use be accomplished within twelve (12) months of such calamity. - B. Non-conforming single family and two-family dwellings and detached accessory buildings may be rebuilt on an existing foundation, if the existing foundation is capable of being reused. - C. Use cannot be changed to non-conforming use.
 Whenever a non-conforming use has been changed to a conforming use or to a use permitted in a district of greater restrictions, it shall not thereafter be changed to a non-conforming use. - D. No building erected in non-conforming use premises.
-No building shall be erected on any premises devoted to a non-conforming use, except in conformance with the provisions of this chapter. - E. Temporary non-conforming use.
-The Board may authorize, by written permit, in a district permitting residential use, for a period of not more than one (1) year from the date of such permit, a temporary building for business or industrial use incidental to the residential construction and development of the district. - F. May be changed.
-A non-conforming use may be changed to another non-conforming use of the same or greater restrictions, provided the size of the structure is not increased; and providing that the use is equally appropriate or more appropriate to the district than the existing nonconforming use.
+No building shall be erected on any premises devoted to a non-conforming use, except in conformance with the provisions of this chapter. - E. May be changed.
+A non-conforming use may be changed to another non-conforming use of the same or greater restrictions, provided the size of the structure is not increased; and providing that the use is equally appropriate or more appropriate to the district than the existing nonconforming use. - F. May be extended.
+A non-conforming use may be extended throughout a building which was manifestly arranged or designed for such use at the time of adoption or amendment to this Chapter, provided the size of the structure is not increased and the use is not extended to occupy any land outside such building.